-The first item found on Canadian soil, was a knitted cap fragment discovered at Red Bay, Labrador, formerly a 16th-century Basque whaling site.
+The first item found on Canadian soil was a knitted cap discovered at Red Bay, Labrador, formerly a 16th-century Basque whaling site.

-For over one hundred years, West Coast Salish women have been knitting Cowichan sweaters and blankets.
-Some knitted items were presented as gifts to royalty and heads of state.
-Genuine Cowichan sweaters are knit with un-dyed yarn.
-The sweaters are water-resistant because the natural oils are retained in the wool.
+West Coast Salish women have been knitting Cowichan sweaters and blankets since, approximately, 1860.
+These sweaters and blankets have been presented as gifts to royalty and heads of state.
+They are knit with un-dyed wool and are water-resistant because the natural oils have been retained.

-Knitting was, at first, considered to be a humble craft in Europe; however, when Queen Elizabeth the First started wearing knitted stockings, the craft gained favour and was, henceforth, looked upon as being quite a fashionable hobby.
-During the 16th century, when silk began to be used in knitted garments.
-Princes and Bishops were delighted by the new art-form and the terms we use today date back to this period garter and stockinette (stocking) stitch are but two examples.
+Knitting was, at first, considered to be a humble craft in Europe.
+However, when Queen Elizabeth the First started wearing knitted silk stockings, the craft gained favour and was, henceforth, looked upon as being quite a fashionable hobby.
+The knitting terms garter and stockinette (stocking) stitch date back to this period.

-17th century Knitting Guilds were not fun places to click and chat; members had to make a serious commitment to the craft.
-The membership was largely made up of men.
-In fact, to qualify for membership, members had to invest the same amount of time in the guild that it takes today to become a doctor.
+17th-century Knitting Guilds were not fun places to click and chat.
+To qualify for membership, the mainly male artisans had to make a lengthy commitment to learning the craft--the same amount of time it takes to become a doctor today.

 Every time we make a stitch, we contribute to the history of knitting.
 Teach two to knit, and you ensure that our craft will not fade into history.